Musk posts video of himself strolling into Twitter HQ

 A court has given Musk until Friday to close his April agreement to acquire the company after he earlier tried to back out of the deal.
 Neither Musk nor Twitter has said if the deal is closed yet.

-Despite Musk’s splashy entry to headquarters, it wasn’t clear yet whether his purchase of Twitter had been finalized.
+Despite Musk’s splashy entry to headquarters, it wasn’t clear whether his purchase of Twitter had been finalized.
 Twitter confirmed that Musk’s video tweet was real but wouldn’t comment further.
 Alex Spiro, Musk’s lead lawyer, didn’t immediately return a request for comment.

+Robert Anderson, a law professor at Pepperdine University, said he fully expects the deal to close by Friday’s deadline but didn’t make much of Musk’s video.

+“I think he’s just visiting the headquarters, and I don’t see anything unusual about it, other than that he brought a sink,” Anderson said.

 The Washington Post reported last week that Musk told prospective investors that he plans to cut three quarters of Twitter’s 7,500 workers when he becomes owner of the company.
 The newspaper cited documents and unnamed sources familiar with the deliberation.